LSSTDESC/sn_pipe/docs/Simulation/Simulation.md

 The simulation package of sn_pipe (sn_simulation) aims at generating supernovae light curves from a set of observations (coming for instance from Observing Strategies) and a set of parameters (type of simulator, cosmology, supernovae parameters, ...), both being chosen by the user.
 At the moment:
  - two simulators are avalaible: sn_cosmo and sn_fast
- - only type 1a supernovae can be generated
+ - all types of supernovae can be generated

 The parameters for the simulation are part of  yaml file (an example: input/simulation/param_simulation_gen.yaml) ingested by the scripts used for the simulation.
 The definition of the parameters is available [here](yaml_file.md).